-All those interviewed shared that there is a strict 'zero tolerance' policy and that it is taken seriously.
-As noted above there is what staff refer to as the 'PREA Office' referring to the Department of Corrections.
-From that office, there are also PREA/ADA Analysts assigned to each facility.
+Note: The Virginia Department of Corrections has what is referred to as the 'PREA Office'.
+Out of that office there are PREA/ADA Analysts who are assigned to each facility.
 Within each facility, there is a PREA/ADA Compliance Manager.